 Enact positive change

-You'll be encouraged to apply and translate what you've learned to your own school context.
-Your training provider will give you models and examples that'll help you translate theory into practical skills you can use in your setting.
+You’ll be encouraged to apply and translate what you’ve learned to your own school context.
+Your training provider will give you models and examples that will help you translate theory into practical skills you can use in your setting.

 Learning with people from different education settings